hyperledger-archives/sawtooth-core/docs/source/introduction.rst

 Distinctive Features of Sawtooth
 ================================

-Separation between the application level and the core system
+Separation Between the Application Level and the Core System
 ------------------------------------------------------------

 Sawtooth makes it easy to develop and deploy an application by providing a